lgonzalezrouco/pti/p3_xml/README.md

 ## 1. Introduction

-The purpose of this assignment is to learn how to process XML documents with Java.
+While nowadays JSON is replacing XML in many data-interchange scenarios, XML is still a broadly used language, with unique features that still make it the first choice in some situations.
+The purpose of this assignment is to learn an easy way to process XML documents with Java.
+We will use JDOM, a library for enabling rapid development of XML applications.

 ## 2. Setup